 Portrait Series.”
 Seeking introductions from everyone he knew, he spent six

 years traveling from coast to coast to photograph “people of influence,

 notoriety and accomplishments.”

 In the case of Andy Warhol, dogged persistence was required.
 It

-took Edwards four months in 1981 to secure an appointment with the Pop Art star
+took Edmunds four months in 1981 to secure an appointment with the Pop Art star

 at his Factory studio, but he put his allotted "fifteen minutes of